-@contentLabel - This optional xs:unsignedInt attribute, when present, indicates that each instance of DistributionWindow element identified by the same value of the @contentLabel attribute shall transmit the same NRT files between its start and end times.
+@contentLabel - This optional xs:unsignedInt attribute, when present, indicates that each instance of Distributionwindow element identified by the same value of the @contentLabel attribute shall transmit the same NRT files between its start and end times.
 For files that are not associated with a broadcaster application, the value of this attribute shall differ for each unique set of files delivered during the interval spanning the entire set of Distribution Windows as defined by the DWD fragment.
-For files that are associated with a broadcaster application, one or more AppContextId shall be present, and the concatenation of the values of the @contentLabel attribute and AppContextId element shall be unique across the DistributionWindow elements in the DWD fragment.
+For files that are associated with a broadcaster application, one or more AppContextId shall be present, and the concatenation of the values of the @contentLabel attribute and AppContextId element shall be unique across the Distributionwindow elements in the DWD fragment.
 In this example of employing RF channel bonding for Service delivery, the @contentLabel shall be unique for each BSID value as conveyed in SLT@bsid.
 In the event that multiple broadcasters share a broadcast stream, it is expected that there will be coordination among them to ensure the uniqueness of the values of this attribute for use in the DWD fragment.

-AppContextId - This conditionally optional xs:anyURI element, when present, corresponds to an Application Context Identifier as a URI that indicates possible shared use of the content to be delivered during the distribution window among multiple Broadcaster Applications.
+Application Context Identifier as a URI that indicates possible shared use of the content to be delivered during the distribution window among multiple Broadcaster Applications.
 Resources associated with a Broadcaster Application and hence an Application Context Identifier shall be made available to another Broadcaster Application if and only if each has the same Application Context Identifier.
-Refer to A/344, "Interactive Content" [47] for the definition of a Broadcaster Application.
+Refer to A/344, "Interactive Content" [50] for the definition of a Broadcaster Application.
 This element shall be present for NRT files that may be consumed by a BA.